uhppoted/uhppoted-app-s3/README.md

 ### `uhppoted.conf`

-`uhppoted.conf` is the communal configuration file shared by all the `uhppoted` project modules and is (or will eventually be) documented in [uhppoted](https://github.com/uhppoted/uhppoted). `uhppoted-acl-s3` requires the _devices_ section to resolve the door to controller door identities.
+`uhppoted.conf` is the communal configuration file shared by all the `uhppoted` project modules and is (or will eventually be) documented in [uhppoted](https://github.com/uhppoted/uhppoted). `uhppoted-acl-s3` requires the _devices_ section to resolve non-local controller IP addresses and door to controller door identities.

 A sample [uhppoted.conf](https://github.com/uhppoted/uhppoted/blob/master/runtime/simulation/405419896.conf) file is included in the `uhppoted` distribution.